 - When rounding your numbers, always round to the nearest dollar to be as precise as possible.
 If your numbers look like a tidy interval of $100, the IRS might notice and wonder if you were honest.

 - Are you a generous person?
 That’s great!
-The donations you make to charity can qualify you for deductions, as long as you keep the donation receipts and other documentation.
+Your donations to charity can qualify you for deductions, as long as you keep the donation receipts and other documentation.
 But if you report false donations or don’t have documentation to prove a valid donation, you won’t get the deduction and may get audited instead.

-- Income from that freelance contract and side jobs matters just as much as the income from a 9-5 office job, so be sure to report ALL income on your tax return.
+- Income from that freelance contract and side jobs matter just as much as the income from a 9-to-5 office job, so be sure to report all income on your tax return.

-- Wondering what does count as a business expense?
+- Wondering what counts as a business expense?
 Anything your business truly needs is eligible for a deduction.
-If you are a writer who needs a new laptop, that counts as a true business expense.
-But if you are an architect who writes poems for open-mic night at the coffee shop, a new laptop for writing doesn’t count as a business expense.
+If you’re a writer who needs a new laptop, that counts as a true business expense.
+But if you’re an architect who writes poems for open-mic night at the coffee shop, a new writing laptop doesn’t count as a business expense.

 Having a lawyer on your side is always a great idea.
-LegalShield’s experienced provider attorneys are ready and willing to assist you.
-They can answer any legal questions you may have throughout tax season.
-If the worst happens and the IRS accuses you of tax evasion or fraud, you already have your LegalShield lawyer in your corner.
+LegalShield’s experienced provider attorneys are ready and willing to assist you—and they know your taxpayer rights.
+They can answer any legal questions you may have throughout tax season and offer a variety of tax help legal services.
+If the worst happens and the IRS accuses you of tax evasion or fraud, you already have your LegalShield lawyer in your corner who can help defend your taxpayer rights during IRS audit.
 Tax season doesn’t have to overwhelm you.
 Find out more today about how LegalShield can help you through April 15 and beyond.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at www.legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.